Activation-Informed Pareto-Guided Low-Rank Compression for Efficient LLM/VLM: Pareto-Guided Rank Selection

 where $G := \bigl\|\nabla_{\mat{Y}}\mathcal{L}\bigr\|_{F}$, $\mat{Y}=\mat{X}_{L+1}$, $\mathcal{K}_l:=\sup_{1\le i\le B}\|\mat{J}_l^{(i)}\|$, $\mat{J}_l^{(i)} =\operatorname{diag}\!\bigl(\sigma'(\mat{W}_l\vect{x}_l^{(i)})\bigr)\,\mat{W}_l$. \end{theorem}

 \begin{proof} The proof follows from a first-order perturbation analysis (Appendix~\ref{appx:loss_vs_compress_proof}). \end{proof}

-Theorem~\ref{th:loss_vs_compress} shows how the weight changes caused by compression affect the overall loss.
-The local effect of the layer $l$ is measured by how strongly the perturbed weights distort its activations, quantified by $\|\Delta \mat{W}_l \mat{X}_l\|_F$.
-This error is then scaled by the activation slope $c$ and by the product of Jacobian norms of all subsequent layers $\prod_{m=l+1}^L \mathcal{K}_m$, which captures how much the subsequent transformations can amplify or dampen the perturbation.
+Theorem~\ref{th:loss_vs_compress} shows how compression-induced weight perturbations affect the overall loss.
+The local effect of layer $l$ is quantified by the activation distortion $\|\Delta \mat{W}_l \mat{X}_l\|_F$, scaled by the activation slope $c$ and the product of Jacobian norms of subsequent layers $\prod_{m=l+1}^L \mathcal{K}_m$, which captures how perturbations propagate through the network.
 Finally, the loss gradient $G$ converts this distortion into an upper bound on the loss change.
-Theorem~\ref{th:loss_vs_compress} establishes a formal relation between network loss and the activation-aware compression objective, $\|\Delta \mat{W}_l \mat{X}_l\|_F$, for each layer $l$.
-For a fixed pre-trained model and dataset, the coefficients are constants, so minimizing $\sum_{l=1}^{L}\|\Delta \mat{W}_l \mat{X}_l\|_F$ effectively minimizes a provable first-order surrogate bound on the loss change, although there is still slack from norm inequalities and higher-order terms.
+Therefore, Theorem~\ref{th:loss_vs_compress} establishes a formal relation between network loss and the activation-aware compression objective $\|\Delta \mat{W}_l \mat{X}_l\|_F$.
+Although the bound still contains slack from norm inequalities and neglected higher-order terms, for a fixed pre-trained model and dataset the coefficients are constants, making it a tractable surrogate objective for compression design.